bl4ckp4nther4/TUM_SoSe_2020_Exercises/README.md

-# Computational-Physics
+# Exercise Calculations
+Scripts and Programs to calculate values and plot graphs for the exercises of the lectures:

-# Exercises for the lecture Computational Physics 2 at TUM in the Summer Semester 2020
+- Computational Physics 2
+- Laser Technology
+- (Biomedical Physics 2)
+- (Renewable Energy)